G3orge26/llvm-memlog-pass/llvm/lib/MemLog/README.md

 With that, this guide is concluded.
 If you stayed with it through the end I would like to thank you.
 At this point you should have enough background/theory knowledge as well as enough confidence to browse the manuals and doxygen pages and find fast and efficiently what you want.

 I hope I could give you a more friendly introduction to LLVM from what I experienced (which is the reason for writing all these).
-To me LLVM looked extremely difficult, to the point where I disliked it since at first glance the manuals provided by the LLVM creators are huge and expect you to understand a lot of things not clear to a newbie let alone that stackoverflow and github projects on LLVM are very limited and usually extremely introductory.
+To me LLVM looked extremely difficult, to the point where I disliked it since at first glance the manuals provided by the LLVM creators are huge and expect you to understand a lot of things not clear to a newbie let alone that stackoverflow and github projects on LLVM are very limited and usually extremely introductory or outdated.
 However, once I started getting the hang of it and browsing through the manuals and doxygen knowing where and what to look for I have to admit it is a very interesting work and it allows, no-compiler-programmers such as myself to make a lot of interested things with Passes.